 Explore with care

-- Please refrain from ball playing, Frisbee, kite flying, rollerblading, segwaying, or skateboarding
+Please refrain from ball playing, Frisbee, kite flying, rollerblading, segwaying, riding scooters or skateboarding.

-- Please leave pets, tobacco, alcohol, glass containers, and grills at home
+- Please leave tobacco, alcohol, glass containers, and grills at home.

-- Pets aren't allowed in vehicles or on the grounds
+- Please leave pets at home.
+(Pets aren't allowed in vehicles or on the grounds, except for on specially designated days.)

 - For maximum enjoyment of the grounds, we recommend walking on the designated hiking trails and staying off the roadways.
-If you are walking on a paved roadway, please keep to the side of the road and be aware of automobiles, bicycles, and joggers, each of which is directed to use these roadways.
+If you are walking on a paved roadway, please travel against the flow of car traffic, and keep as far right on the road (in your direction of travel) as possible.
+We remind road users that automobiles, bicycles, and joggers are all sharing our roads.

 - The Arboretum lakes and ponds are for your viewing pleasure but are not accessible for swimming or fishing.